Planning Effective QBR Meetings: Ground Rules For Success

 Benefits of Quarterly Business Reviews

-There are several key benefits that come from holding regular QBR meetings:
+Several key benefits come from holding regular QBR meetings:

 Increased Visibility – QBRs give executives and managers increased visibility into business performance and operations.
 They provide a recurring opportunity to check in on metrics and progress.

-Alignment – QBRs enable leadership teams to get on the same page regarding priorities, issues, and focus areas for the next quarter.
+Alignment—QBRs enable leadership teams to agree on the next quarter’s priorities, issues, and focus areas.

-Course Correction – During QBRs, teams can identify needed adjustments to strategies and plans based on learnings and changing business conditions.
+Course Correction—During QBRs, teams can identify needed adjustments to strategies and plans based on lessons learned and changing business conditions.

 Accountability – The recurring nature of QBRs drives accountability for delivering on commitments and making progress quarter over quarter.